AllLiver/AllLiver/README.md

-Hey, I'm Oliver!
+Hey!
+I'm Oliver!

 I have experience in
- - Object oriented programming
- - Backend web development
+ - Backend web development (basic full stack with a heavy focus on backend)
- - Rust
+ - Rust (async and sync)
- - Git
+ - Git (managing projects)
- - Linux
+ - Linux (CLI and GUI)
- - Parametric 3D modeling
  - 3D printers (slicing, printing, maintaining, troubleshooting, etc.)
- - Sports broadcasting (directing, using a camera)
+ - Sports broadcasting (directing, using a camera, overseeing a team)
  - Basic graphic design (Adobe Illustrator)
+ - Basic parametric 3D modeling (Autodesk Fusion)

 In my free time I like to
  - Spend time with friends